DaniloPeres/MonoGame.StrokeEffect/README.md

 - 'OutlineAndTexture' - Create a new Texture with the original Texture and an outline stroke
 - 'OutlineWithoutTexture' - Create a new Texture with only the outline stroke
-- 'InlineWithoutTexture' - Create a new Texture with only the inline stroke
-- 'OutlineAndInlineWithoutTexture' - Create a new Texture with outline and inline strokes (Without original texture)

 ## Create a new Texture with stroke